Seasons of change: the Adelaide music scene in the 70s

-Bon Scott had a near fatal motorbike accident on Port Road and when he got out of hospital he used to drive bands from their hotel to the gig, acting as a sometime chauffeur for a local booking agency.
+Bon Scott had a near fatal motorbike accident on Port Road (Note: I have it from a reliable source that the accident Bon had was ‘on a Kwaka 900 in the Rosetta St under pass in West Croydon.
+He was screaming down Rosetta St and entered the under pass and went straight into the back of a car towing a trailer loaded with milk bottles.
+A guy in the back of the trailer suffered a broken pelvis and facial injuries.
+Bon broke about everything …) and when he got out of hospital he used to drive bands from their hotel to the gig, acting as a sometime chauffeur for a local booking agency.
 One of these visiting bands was a nascent AC/DC, with Malcolm Young and young snotty-nosed brother Angus on the look out for a decent singer.
 An offer was made and accepted and AC/DC went back to Sydney, Bon flew over to join them, they headed for England and from there took over the world.

 Soon after arriving in London with AC/DC, Bon ran into fellow Adelaide musician Graham Bidstrup.
 Bidstrup had played drums with bands like Fahrenheit 451, Taxi and Pegasus and had decided to check out the London scene.
 He did a session with Johnny Wakelin, who went on to have two huge hits with Black Superman and In Zaire and had a blow with Lene Lovich and Les Chappell when they were starting out.
 Bon gave Bidstrup a piece of advice: ‘Go back to Australia.
 It’s all gonna happen there.’